blockchaindefi/hex/README.md

 A partly overlooked fact with Hex is that we can raise the interest rate from the normal 20% to a maximum of 30% by stake more at once, to reach the maximum 30% you need at least 150 million Hex.

-This is unattainable for many, as most have bought in significantly smaller sums.
+This is unattainable for many, as most have bought in significantly smaller amounts.
 So the goal I propose is to have all new Hex Stake closed on the same day, so they can re-stake together as a big jumbo stake.

 hex_stake2day  is a program to facilitate this.